 The Penguins also have a few techniques to protect themselves from the hot equatorial sun.
 They can frequently be seen holding their flippers away from their body to release heat through the exposed underparts of their flippers or, on the other hand, using their flippers to shade their delicate feet.
 Heat is further dispensed by increased blood flow to these exposed areas.
 Additionally, Galapagos penguins pant much like dogs do, as a way to release heat by evaporation from the throat and airways.
 However, their best technique to stay cool is simply taking a swim.
 Like all penguins, they spend the majority of their time in the water, which is cooled by the Humboldt Current and oceanic upwelling.

 Experts believe that the ancestor of the Equatorial tropical penguin arrived to the islands via the Humboldt Current, and this current continues to play a vital role in the Penguins’ lives.
-The Galapagos penguin primarily feeds on krill and small crustaceans, along with larger organisms such as fish and squid, but the presence of this food is directly related to presence of the Humboldt Current.
+The Galapagos penguin primarily feeds on krill and small crustaceans, along with larger organisms such as fish and squid, but the presence of this food is directly related to the presence of the Humboldt Current.
 The Humboldt Current carries cold Antarctic water northwards along the western coast of South America, also displacing surface water and allowing deep, nutrient-rich waters to upwelling to the surface, creating one of the most productive marine ecosystems in the world.
 This current and the nutrients it brings to the islands are vital for the Penguins’ survival.
 Indeed, their distribution throughout the archipelago correlates directly to the current’s flow.
 Over 80% of the population inhabits the western islands of Fernandina and Isabela (the remaining penguins live on the Bartolome, Santiago, Santa Cruz, and Floreana islands), which are strongly influenced by upwelling processes and the Humboldt Current.